 alfredo rolando ortiz biography

 Alfredo was born in Cuba.
 When he was eleven years old he immigrated with his family to Venezuela.
 Four years later he began studying the Venezuelan folk harp with his school friend Fernando Guerrero.
 A year later he became a pupil of Alberto Romero on the Paraguayan harp.
 Just two years after his first harp lesson, he began medical school at Universidad de Antioquia in Medellín, Colombia, began performing professionally and recorded his first album.
 Music supported his medical studies until graduation.
 Five years later he moved to the United States to continue studies of Music Therapy.
 Two years later he married Luz Marina Otero.
-For eight years from the time of his graduation from medical school, he worked in the medical field as well as a harpist and recording artist, until his wife became pregnant.
+For eight years from the time of his graduation from medical school, he worked in the medical field as well as continuing as a harpist and recording artist, until his wife became pregnant.
 In order to have time for his growing family, he then decided to dedicate his life only to them and to his first love: the harp.

 Among his solo recitals and concerts with orchestra are: